-We invite you to personalize this and add any particular questions or proposed solutions that you feel are important for the City Manager to consider.
-You can also use these points to communicate with her office over the phone.
+We invite you to personalize this and add any particular questions or proposed solutions that you feel are important for the City Manager and City Council to consider.
+You can also use these points to communicate with them over the phone.
 Scroll down for more information on RJC’s Every Black Voice vision, which explains the importance of community representation in greater depth.

 To call the City Manager’s office: 828-259-5604